kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Gang scheduling only occurs when:
 - The API server can serve the Workload and PodGroup APIs
-- The Job controller is able to create Workload/PodGroup and sets `workloadRef` on pods
+- The Job controller is able to create Workload/PodGroup and sets `podGroupRef` on pods
 - The scheduler supports Workload/PodGroup

 Therefore, for a safe rollout: